TimofeiMenshikov/lab_help/README.md

-#first iteration of lab helper with using OOP in Python
+# First iteration of lab helper with using OOP in Python